Landline-Telephone-Society/cpbx-documentation/docs/index.md

 # Welcome to the Landline Telephone Society Community PBX!

-A free public VoIP network/phone system for the telephony community!
-Wether you get started with or want to learn about VoIP, looking for people to chat with, intrested in phones, or just want to be apart of a large network, we have a place for everyone!
+A free, public FreePBX-based VoIP phone system for the telephony community!

+Whether you're getting started with VoIP, want to learn more about it, looking for people to chat with, interested in phones, or just want to be part of a big network, we've got a place for you.

-Our goal is to make it as easy as possible for anyone to join, connnect their phone, and make their first phone call.
-And this official documentation will help you with everything from joining, to connecting your phones, to using your extension!
+Our goal is to make it as easy as possible for anyone to join, connect their phone, and make their first call.
+This official documentation will help with everything from joining, to hooking up your phone, to using your extension.
+It's super easy.
+Most people can get started and make their first call in 15 minutes or less.

-The LTS Community PBX has a vast array of features such as voicemail, call recording, automatic provisioning, SCCP support, discord bots, remote access via phone and so much more!
+The LTS Community PBX has tons of features like voicemail, call recording, auto provisioning, SCCP support, Discord bots, remote access by phone, and way more.

-Every user gets their own 4-digit extension and they can call between each other, and receive incoming and outgoing calls via +1 (475) 777-1331.
+## Getting Started

+Just getting started?
+Head over to Get Started

+## Contribute on GitHub

+This documentation is open-source is available on GitHub.
+We welcome contributions, feedback, and improvements from the community.